-In addition, according to the new rules implemented by China's Supreme People' s Court in 2022:
+In addition, according to the PRC Bankruptcy Law and the new rules implemented by China's Supreme People's Court in 2022:

-(1) Bankruptcy judgments can be recognized and enforced in China.

-(2) The relevant judgments of intellectual property cases, unfair competition cases and anti-monopoly cases can not be recognized and enforced in China due to the geographical attributes and particularity thereof.
+- (1) Bankruptcy judgments can be recognized and enforced in China. - (2) The relevant judgments of intellectual property cases, unfair competition cases and anti-monopoly cases can not be recognized and enforced in China due to the geographical attributes and particularity thereof.